 Children love to be outside, they love dirt, water and insects so the garden is a perfect playground for them to romp, explore and be creative.
 Digging in the garden, touching plants and insects, and watching things grow develops a love for nature.
 They are constantly engaged in the garden, observing, discovering, paying attention.
 They can also get creative.
 They can use leaves and sticks to make their own tree farms for pretend animals.
 Coffee and hot chocolates are created from compost for the garden worms.
 You can plant tiny seeds like sunflowers and watch as they grow into huge beautiful plants.

 Gardening is Educational

 So much fun play in the garden turns into learning about our amazing world.
-Gardening contains aspects of all three of the main sciences, life, Earth and physical.
 The life sciences are all around us in the garden as we learn about different plants and animals, about the food chain and sustainable living.

 By exploring the soil and water and paying attention to the weather, we discover Earth science.
 Lucas loves watering the plants.
 You can take it further by creating mini rivers out of mud and water, and feeding banana scraps to the worms to enrich the soil.